bacebu4/blog/src/content/blog/node-experimental-specifier-resolution-removed.md

 The reason behind it – users can replicate the behavior of these flags on their own.

-But let's first figure out more details on occuring error.
+But let's first figure out more details on occurring error.

 ## What Does This Error Even Mean?